 “How To” Guide to Chive Seed Planting

 Growing chives from seed is a simple process, as seed germinates easily, albeit slowly.
-Sow seed ½ inch deep in flats of peat-based soilless mix.
-Keep the flat consistently moist and in temps of between 60-70 degrees F. (15-21 C.).
+Sow seed ½ inch (1 cm.) deep in flats of peat-based soilless mix.
+Keep the flat consistently moist and in temps of between 60 and 70 degrees F. (15-21 C.).
 At four to six weeks and once all danger of frost has passed, the chive seedling can be transplanted outside.

 Planting chive seeds can also occur directly outside in the garden once the soil has warmed.
-Space plants 4-15 inches apart in rows 20 or more inches apart.
-As mentioned, propagation can be from chive seed, transplants or division.
+Space plants 4 to 15 inches (10-38 cm.) apart in rows 20 or more inches (51 or more cm.) apart.
+As mentioned, propagation can be from chive seed, transplants, or division.
 Divide the plants every two to three years, separating new plants into clumps of about five bulbs each.

-When planting chive seeds, the soil should be rich, moist and high in organic matter with a soil pH of between 6 and 8.
-Prior to planting the seedlings, amend the soil with 4-6 inches of composted organic matter and apply 2 to 3 tablespoons of all purpose fertilizer per square foot of planting area.
-Work this in down to 6-8 inches of soil.
+When planting chive seeds, the soil should be rich, moist, and high in organic matter with a soil pH of between 6 and 8.
+Prior to planting the seedlings, amend the soil with 4 to 6 inches (10-15 cm.) of composted organic matter and apply 2 to 3 tablespoons of all purpose fertilizer per square foot of planting area.
+Work this in down to 6 to 8 inches (15-20 cm.) of soil.

 Chives thrive in full sun, but will do well in partial shade.
 Fertilize the plants a few times during the growing season with bone meal and manure or a well-balanced commercial fertilizer.
-Side dress with 10-15 pounds of nitrogen two times during the growing season and keep the herb consistently moist and the area weeded.
+Side dress with 10 to 15 pounds (4.5-7 kg.) of nitrogen two times during the growing season and keep the herb consistently moist and the area weeded.